Abel Santamaría Airport

 Abel Santamaría Airport (Aeropuerto "Abel Santamaría") (IATA: SNU, ICAO: MUSC) is an international airport serving Santa Clara, the capital city of the Villa Clara Province in Cuba.
 It was named after the Cuban revolutionary Abel Santamaría.
 The airport is the main entry point for tourists travelling to Cayo Santa María and the other keys on the northern coast of the province.

+History

-On 31 August 2016, JetBlue Flight 387 from Fort Lauderdale, Florida landed at the airport to commence regular commercial flights between Fort Lauderdale and Santa Clara, the first commercial flight from the United States to Cuba in 54 years following the thaw in Cuba–United States relations.
+On 31 August 2016, JetBlue Flight 387 from Fort Lauderdale, Florida, landed at the airport to commence regular commercial flights between Fort Lauderdale and Santa Clara, the first commercial flight from the United States to Cuba in 54 years following the thaw in Cuba–United States relations.

+Facilities

+Runway

+The runway is 3017 m wide, being the 9th biggest of the country.

+Air Base

+The airport was previously used as a Cuban Revolutionary Armed Forces air base bomber and fighter aircraft.
+It is currently being used by Cuban Revolutionary Armed Forces as a helicopter squadron air base, flying Mi-17 helicopters in the transport role and Mi-24/35 helicopters in the troop support role.

 Airlines and destinations

-In April 2020, Cuba stopped all scheduled flights.
-From 1 July 2020, Cuba permitted restricted tourism to some cays, including Cayo Santa Maria.
-No flights to Santa Clara Airport have yet been reported.
-In October 2020, it was announced that the airport was reopening for regular commercial flights.

-Santa Clara Air Base

-The airport is an inactive Cuban Revolutionary Armed Forces air base: